LunaF28/lab02/writing/git_command.md

   ```
    TODO
   ```
-3. To push changes to the master branch:
+3. To push changes to the main branch:
   ```
    TODO
   ```